syd-shelby/syd-shelby/README.md

       I have touched a lot of different tech so feel free to reachout to me about specifics, but my biggest comfort zones are Php, C++, and Python.
 - ✊ I harbor a huge passion for Social Justice, Inclusion, Equity in Diversity.
 I have worked as a facilitator in D&I spaces, a mental health advocate, and an unofficial advocate for the importance of self work.
 - 🤝 I'd love to volunteer to help out on some projects.
 I really want to help make some cool stuff with other people passionate about social issues.
-Please reachout if you have on going projects you need help with or if you have an idea for future ones.
-Heck, even if you are looking for community with other
-      Social Justice inclined tech nerds just looking to make the world a better place.
+(Plus my             github is woefully empty) Please reachout if you have on going projects you need help with or if you have an idea for future ones.
+Heck, even if you are looking for community with other Social Justice inclined tech nerds just looking to make the world a better place.
 - 📫 sas81398@gmail.com

 <!---